farhan-syah/spark/SPARK.md

 ## What is SPARK?

-SPARK (Swift Product Acceleration through Rapid Knowledge) is a lightweight project management framework designed for teams of 1-30 people who need to move fast while maintaining quality.
+SPARK (Swift Product Acceleration through Rapid Knowledge) is a lightweight project management framework designed for teams of 1-10 people who need to move fast while maintaining quality.
+For larger organizations, SPARK uses a pod structure where each pod operates as an independent 5-10 person team.
 It combines principles from Agile, Lean, and modern product thinking into a simple, teachable system.

 ### Core Philosophy
 > "Sustainable speed beats temporary sprints.
 Flow beats batch.
 Outcomes beat outputs."